Her look said disgust.

 But who does that – besides me?

 Then it struck me, the pants I love were designed, marketed and manufactured for old men like me.

-At that instant, I realized that I had become an old man – but that did not shock me.
-What floored me was the fear that I might become that kind of old man.
+In that instant, I realized I had become an old man – but that did not bother me.
+What shocked me was the fear that I had become that kind of old man.

 You see, what we wear says who we are.
 It is why we dress up – but there comes a point when life has long since painted upon our countenance who and what we are and we no longer care about saying anything.
 Changing clothes doesn’t fool anybody, so we might as well dress for comfort.

 But that is just it – while standing before the full length mirror it struck me,

 OH MY GOSH, I AM DRESSING FOR COMFORT!

 As I melted from a graceful bird into an old coot, my wife nudged me aside so she could consult the mirror.